 I have shown that it is possible to get acceptable prints from the Robotdigg SCARA Arm Printer after performing a number of mechanical and electronic upgrades.
 It is unlikely that this printer will ever provide speed or print quality to match those of my other printers.
 But the original cost of this printer was very low, and it offers a significantly longer build area in one dimension than my other printers do.

-2010-09-30: We displayed this printer on the Duet3D stand at the TCT Exhibition from 26-28 September 2017 in Birmingham, UK.
-It turned out to be a crowd-puller because few people have seen a SCARA arm printer.
+2017-09-30: We displayed this printer on the Duet3D stand at the TCT Exhibition from 26-28 September 2017 in Birmingham, UK.
+It turned out to be a crowd-puller because few people have seen a SCARA arm 3D printer.

 We printed this desktop submarine scaled to 400mm length.
 To do this I changed the firmware configuration to specify a printable area of 200 x 400mm.
 The 200mm print depth is not available over the entire 400mm print width, but for this print it didn’t matter.
 The mesh bed probing algorithm is intelligent enough to skip points in the mesh that can’t be reached.

 As this is an 11 hour print, we printed it over 2 days.
-We paused the print and powered down at the end of the first day, then resumed the print on the next day.
+We paused the print and powered down at the end of the first day, then resumed the print on the next day, using the resume-after-power-off facility that is supported as standard in RepRapFirmware for the Duets.